haydenrichmond/pinch/README.md

 # TODOs

-Replace all the thread sleep with Timer() and callback
+Replace all the thread sleep with Timer() and callback.
+Don't let max floor push up button and same for min floor down button.